bitrix24/b24restdocs/tutorials/chat-bots/support-bot.md

 ![Bitrix24.Network Settings](./_images/add_network02.png)

-  - Be sure to fill in the `Name` and `Short Description` fields, and also set an `Avatar` — this will help clients find you more easily.
+  - Be sure to fill in the `Name` and `Short Description` fields, and set an `Avatar` — this will help clients find you more easily.

-  - Once a user enters your Open Line *Bitrix24.Network*, they will automatically receive a welcome message:
+  - As soon as a user enters your Open Line *Bitrix24.Network*, they will automatically receive a welcome message:

   ![Welcome Message](./_images/openlines4.png)

-  - Note the checkbox `Available in search`:
-      - if this option is enabled, your open line can be found by name in the **Business Chat** search of the account just like a *Bitrix24.Network* user.
-      - if you want to set up a *closed support line*, this option must be disabled.
-After that, your line will disappear from the **Business Chat** search — it can only be found by its unique code, which must be entered in the search.

-- Create a new open technical support line for your product or select an existing one:
+- Create a new open line for technical support for your product or select an existing one:

 ![Creating or Selecting an Open Line](./_images/add_network000.png)